 When Weekly Therapy and Medication Management Aren’t Enough

-Weekly therapy gives you 50 minutes of clinical contact and 167 hours of unstructured time.
+Weekly therapy gives you 50 minutes of clinical contact against 167 hours of unstructured time.
 For someone whose anxiety is severe and whose substance use is providing real, immediate relief, that ratio rarely produces the change required.
-Medication management, even when the prescription is correct, takes weeks to titrate and depends on the person’s ability to stay engaged with the plan during a period when their anxiety is actively undermining their capacity to do so.
+Medication management, even when the prescription is correct, takes weeks to titrate and depends on the person’s ability to stay engaged with the plan during a stretch when their anxiety is actively undermining their capacity to do so.

 What Residential Psychiatric Treatment Offers That Outpatient Can’t